 Perhaps one of the most intriguing and fun aspects about this neighborhood is how so many of the most interesting things seem to be a bit hidden away, a bit secret.
 Vieux Lyon is impressive and dense and it’s easy to miss some of the most fascinating details of the neighborhood.
 That’s why we have come up with this walking tour, our guide to the Vieux Lyon, to help you get the most out of your visit and to share with you our very favorite things about this neighborhood.

 St. Jean Cathedral

-Recently renovated inside and out, St. Jean’s Cathedral is a natural place to begin any walking tour of the neighborhood.
+Recently renovated, St. Jean Cathedral is a natural place to begin any walking tour of the neighborhood.
 Have a look at the 320 square medallions carved on the façade.

-One of our favorite things about the cathedral is the Jardin Archeologique a bit behind the main building on its left side.
-The ruins here that date back to Roman antiquity and reveal that this site has been an important religious place since the beginning of Lyon’s story.
-I love the juxtaposition of historical periods here, something very special to this area and that makes Lyon so rich.
+One of our favorite things about the cathedral is the Jardin Archeologique a bit behind the main building towards north.
+The ruins here date back to Antiquity and reveal that this site has been an important religious place since the beginning of Lyon’s history.
+We love the juxtaposition of historical periods here, something very special to this area and that makes Lyon so rich.
 Also, this little spot is a bit off the beaten track and you can see locals here walking their dogs or just taking a break from the bustle of the crowded streets nearby.

 Perhaps one of the most unique and well-known architectural aspects of the Vieux Lyon, are the traboules (passages) that connect the parallel streets and invite us to take a peek at the interior courtyards of the historic buildings around us.
 Find a map of these secret passageways.